Xinglab/CLAM/README.md

 Control/input experiment are taken together as input.

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Note: As in the released version v1.1.0, the `read_gtf` function had a bug and required the Gencode format GTF (i.e. last column of GTF matches gene_id "(xx)" ) to proceed the peak calling.
-This bug has been fixed in the github repository and will be updated in the next release.
+This bug has been fixed in the github repository and has been fixed in later releases/patches.

 [TOC](#clip-seq-analysis-of-multi-mapped-reads)